ferrara-dev/dietplanner/dietplanner/README.md

 A webb application where users can tailor a diet plan after their own personal taste, goals and approximated energy expenditure.

 * The project architecture follows the Model-View-Presenter architecture pattern.

+* [edamam API](https://developer.edamam.com/edamam-docs-nutrition-api) has been used for ingredient data and images

 * Redux and react context has been utilized for state management.